hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

   + as weights grow
     + hidden units start using the non-linear ranges
     + capacity grows
+  + example: (see diaggram)
+    + hidden units w/ logistic units
+    + small weights $\implies$ total inputs close to zero
+    + the inputs for hidden units in the middle of their linear range $\implies$ very likely linear unit
+    + multiply the inputs with weight matrice $w_1$ and $w_2$ to connect to the outputs
+    + hidden units behave much like linear net
+    + therefore, no more capacity than the linear net
+    + $(3 \times 6) + (6 \times 2)$ wights $\implies$ no more capacity than a network w/ $(3 \times 2)$ weights
+    + weight grow $\implies$ using the nonlinear region of the sigmoid
+    + start making use of all those parameters $\implies$ from 6 to 30 weights increasing smoothly
+    + early stopping: stop the learning w/ the right number of parameters $\implies$ optimize the trade-off between fitting the true regularities in the data and fitting the spurious regularities

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture9/lec9.pptx" ismap target="_blank">